prava-d/RoboticArm/README.md

 # RoboticArm
-Final PoE project: robotic arm
+Official repository for the robotic arm final project PoE